GoGo Logo of A Phone

 How to do chair yoga

-GoGoGrandparent offers a series called Grow with GoGo on Youtube, where we offer exercise and wellness classes, including chair yoga.
+GoGoGrandparent offers a series called Grow with GoGo on YouTube, where we offer exercise and wellness classes, including chair yoga.
 Check out two of our Chair Yoga classes here:

 • First Chair Yoga Session